ripienaar/free-for-dev/README.md

   * [tinfoilsecurity.com](https://www.tinfoilsecurity.com/) — Automated vulnerability scanning.
 Free plan allows weekly XSS scans
   * [Virgil Security](https://virgilsecurity.com/) — Tools and services for implementing end-to-end encryption, database protection, IoT security and more in your digital solution.
 Free for applications with up to 250 users.
   * [Virushee](https://virushee.com/) — Privacy-oriented file/data scanning powered by hybrid heuristic and AI-assisted engine.
 Possible to use internal dynamic sandbox analysis.
 Limited to 50MB per file upload
+  * [WorkOS](https://workos.com/) — Add Enterprise-grade single sign-on to your application.
+One integration provides you with support for multiple SSO identity providers, including SAML providers like Okta, Azure AD, and G Suite.
+Seamlessly add new SSO connections for your clients without worrying about their authentication strategy's implementation details.

 ## Management System